 Blast white and nearly flawless with frosted design elements that contrast beautifully against deep mirrored fields.
 A gorgeous first-year Barber Quarter.

-Very well struck with a cream-white core and a touch of faint gold toning.
+Very sharply struck with a blend of gold, champagne, and a touch of green resting upon lustrous surfaces.

 Lustrous silver-gray surfaces and a sharp strike.
 A tougher date in all grades and very desirable.

 Satiny white luster and well struck with excellent eye appeal.

 A better date with attractive light steel-gray surfaces.